The Bible Seminary

 What are the organization's current programs, how do they measure success, and who do the programs serve?

-The Vocational Ministry (VM) certificate program offers vital, graduate-level education beneficial for anyone serving or who wants to serve in Bible-based, Christ-centered ministry leadership.
-The curriculum includes foundational studies in key subject areas in conjunction with mentored instruction through common educational experiences shared among all TBS degree programs.
+The Certificate of Theological Studies (CTS) is a 9-course, 27-hour non-degree program that offers vital educational experiences beneficial for anyone serving or who wants to serve in biblically-based, Christ-centered ministry leadership.
+The curriculum includes 7 CORE graduate courses common among all TBS degree programs, plus 2 ELECTIVE courses selected from any other available options.
 Fundamental skills and topics studied include hermeneutics, church history and theology, ministry leadership, public speaking/teaching, and spiritual formation, as well as a survey of all 66 books of the Bible and in-depth studies of numerous biblical books.
-Students earn 3-hour, graded credit by attending and participating in course sessions, turning in all regular assignments, and taking the final exam.
-By participating at this level, students can retain the option to apply their credit hours toward a graduate degree program should they desire to do so.
+Non-degree students are billed at the Audit rate per course.
+However, CTS students also have the option to earn 3-hour, graded credit by paying the full tuition and fees, attending and participating in course sessions, submitting all assignments, exams, and projects.
+Earned credit hours can be applied toward a graduate degree program if desired.

 Dual Degree Completion